nautilus-cyberneering/library-consumer/README.md

 - "Claim the lock" means create an empty commit and push it into the `main` branch.
 If a second workflows tries to do the same it going to get a merge conflict because we only allow fast forward merge.
 The first workflow pushing to main will get the lock.
 - Regardless of whether the workflows succeed or fail we have to release the lock at the end of the execution.

-Pros:
+**Pros**:

 - We do not need to rely on external service.

-Cons:
+**Cons**:

 - We force fast forward merges for all PRs.
-- If we want to avoid to many merge conflict we have to pause other manual PR merges when the workflow is being executed.
+- If we want to avoid too many merge conflicts we have to pause other manual PR merges when the workflow is being executed.
-- I can generate a lot of empty commits.
-Every time a workflow is executed there are two commits: claiming the lock and releasing the lock.

-## Error cases
+- We only can have one global lock at the time.
+Actually this solution provides a way to lock any other merge into the main branch.

+**Potencial problems**:

+- If someone pulls the lock commit and push a new commit to main before the workflows finishes, the the workflow will fail and it won't release the lock.
+- You can not use these two commit message subject prefixes: `lock: claim` and `lock: release`.
+- The solution is not valid for more than one lock.
+THe lock provides a mechanism to have exclusive access to merges into main.

+## Error examples we are trying to solve with this solution

 ### Example 1: overwrite a newer version of the file